equinor/resfo/README.md

 ecl-data-io
 ===========

-Parser for the binary ecl format, such as found in output files with extensions .UNRST, .EGRID, .INIT, .UNRST etc. and also the corresponding ascii formats such as .FUNRST, .FEGRID, .FINIT, .FUNRST etc.
+Parser for the ecl output format, such as found in files with extensions .UNRST, .EGRID, .INIT, etc. and also the corresponding ascii files with extension .FUNRST, .FEGRID, .FINIT, etc.

 The file format comes in two forms: formatted or unformatted, which are ascii and binary respectively (the terminology comes from fortran).